pbcGIS/github-cheat-sheet/README.md

 # github-cheat-sheet
-Commands I use to manage my local and remote github repos
+Commands I use to manage my local and remote github repos.
+Run these at the Windows Terminal command prompt.

+Initial Cone of repository created on git-hub.
+From https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+1. Get URL of on-line  repository found under the Code menu on the GitHub home page.
+2.

 * git add --all